Nibbles Credit Card Review by CardRatings

 Cons

-• The free pet insurance is for one pet and may not cover pre-existing conditions, preventative care, or certain medications.
+• The complimentary pet insurance is for one pet and may not cover pre-existing conditions, preventative care, or certain medications.
 Older or already ill pets may not be eligible, and there are waiting periods for coverage to kick in.
 You'd also need to pay extra for additional pets or a more comprehensive wellness plan.

 ALTERNATE CARD TO CONSIDER